apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

 This is a technical description of how SSL/TLS are handled in MINA.
 You don't need to read this to have it working, better have a look at the [SslFilter user guide](../userguide/ch11-ss-filter/ch11-ssl-filter.html) page.
 However, if you want to get a deeper understanding on how it's built, this is the place !

-Note: We will assume the **MINA API** user has already created the _SSLContext_ to use, so it's not part of those explanations.
+Note: We will assume the **MINA API** user has already created the _SSLContext_ to use, so it's not part of those explanations.s

 ## Components